 Our grantmaking is guided by the following principles:

 - Measurable Impact

 - Civic Engagement

 How to Help

 Your donation will make a monumental impact in assisting people recovering from disasters.
-The Greater New Orleans Foundation Disaster Relief Fund is a 501(c)(3) and your donation is tax-deductible.
+Your donation to the Response and Restoration Fund, managed by the Greater New Orleans Foundation, is tax-deductible.
+The Greater New Orleans Foundation is a 501(c)(3) nonprofit.